iwasella/aquarium-database-project/README.md

 Running Test Queries
 python3 run_test_queries.py

-**NOTE** Recommended to run test queries first before using the CLI.
+**NOTE: Recommended to run test queries first before using the CLI.**

 After running test queries :
 Remove restaurant.db, generate it back, and then go forward to the CLI (better to start CLI with a clean slate).